Fábio Abreu

-Fábio Gonçalves Abreu (born 29 January 1993) is a professional footballer who plays for Emirati club Khor Fakkan and the Angolan national team as a striker.
+Fábio Gonçalves Abreu (born 29 January 1993) is a professional footballer who plays as a striker for Chinese Super League club Beijing Guoan.
+Born in Portugal, he represented the Angola national team.

 Club career

+Early career and Marítimo

 Born in Lisbon of Angolan descent, Abreu moved to Manchester in England as a child, where he attended Loreto College.
 He played youth football for Bacup Borough and Mossley, and trialled with S.L.
 Benfica before signing a three-year contract with C.S.
 Marítimo in July 2011.
 In 2012, he was loaned to amateurs Clube Desportivo Ribeira Brava – also in the island of Madeira – to kickstart his senior career.

 Abreu spent the better part of his spell at the Estádio do Marítimo registered with the reserve side.
-His first Primeira Liga appearance with the first team occurred on 1 February 2015, when he came on as a late substitute in a 1−1 away draw against Académica de Coimbra; in May 2014, he renewed his contract until June 2017.
+His first Primeira Liga appearance with the first team occurred on 1 February 2015, when he came on as a late substitute in a 1−1 away draw against Académica de Coimbra.
+In May 2014, he renewed his contract until June 2017.

+Penafiel

 On 10 July 2017, Abreu signed a two-year deal with LigaPro team F.C.
 Penafiel as a free agent.
 With 12 goals in his first season, he ranked seventh in the league's goalscorers, including a hat-trick on 21 October in a 4–1 home victory over Sporting CP B.

+Moreirense

 In June 2019, Abreu returned to the top division when he joined Moreirense F.C. for three years; he released himself from an agreement with Gil Vicente F.C. in order to do so.
 On 11 August, at home to precisely that team, he scored his first top-flight goal to open a 3–0 win, and from February to March 2020 he netted in six consecutive games, ending with one in a 2–0 defeat of former club Marítimo.
 He finished the campaign as an ever-present with 13 goals, the fifth-most in the league.

+Asia

 On 13 October 2020, Abreu signed for Saudi Professional League club Al Batin FC in a €2.5 million transfer, under Portuguese manager José Garrido.
 He scored on his debut 16 days later, equalising in a 2–1 home win over Al Raed FC.

 Abreu moved to the UAE Pro League with Khor Fakkan Club in July 2022.
+One year later, he agreed to a deal at Chinese Super League side Beijing Guoan FC.
+He scored his first goals on 26 July 2023, a brace in the 4–1 away victory against Qingdao West Coast F.C. in the round of 16 of the FA Cup.

+Abreu completed his first hat-trick for Guoan on 28 September 2024, in a 8–1 home defeat of Changchun Yatai FC.